laozhanga/website/zhb-iredmail-docs/en_US/howto/ldap.add.mail.list.md

 * `domain`: all users under same domain are allowed to send email to this mail list.
 * `subdomain`: all users under same domain and sub-domains are allowed to send email to this mail list.
 * `membersOnly`: only members of this mail list are allowd.
-* `moderatorsOnly`: only moderators of this mail list are allowed.
+* `allowedOnly`: only moderators of this mail list are allowed.
 Moderators are email addresses stored in SQL column `alias.moderators`.
 With iRedAPD-1.4.5, it's ok to use `*@domain.com` as (one of) moderator for all users under mail domain 'domain.com'.